springernature/vpat/nature-magazine.md

 | (c) Support services for products shall accommodate the communication needs of end-users with disabilities.                                                                                   | Supports with Exception | Majority of content is accessible via keyboard.
 Mouse interactions necessary for some features. |

 [Return to the top of the document](#document-top)

+## Legal Disclaimer (Springer Nature)

+This document is provided for information purposes only and the contents hereof are subject to change without notice.
+Springer Nature  does not warrant that this document is error free, nor does it provide any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose.
+Springer Nature specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
+Springer Nature further makes no representation concerning the ability of assistive technologies or other products to interoperate with Springer Nature products.
+This document addresses the named product(s) or platforms only.